gkiryaziev/go-ws-client/README.md

 [Go](https://golang.org/) websocket client with [Gorilla](http://www.gorillatoolkit.org/) toolkit.

 This client was written for the Raspberry Pi 2.
-At this time, the function Temp, Memory, Led implemented only as a stub, work continues on them.
+At this time, you can get Cpu temp and memory, and System memory total, used and free.
+Led implemented only as a stub, work continues on them.
 With this client you can subscribe, unsubscribe and publish messages.
 Implementation of Public/Subscribe server can be found [here](https://github.com/gkiryaziev/go_gorilla_pubsub_websocket_server).